-*jrind = mean joint risk in population assuming complete independence (no conditioning on predictors); jrpred = mean joint risk in population assuming independence after conditioning on available predictors; jrtrue= true mean joint risk in population; process for calculating jrind, jrpred and jrtrue is given in Appendix S1.
+*jrind = mean risk in population assuming complete independence (no conditioning on predictors); jrpred = mean risk in population assuming independence after conditioning on available predictors; jrtrue= true mean risk in population; process for calculating jrind, jrpred and jrtrue is given in Appendix S1.

-Developments dataset sizes considered were n∈{1000, 2500, 5000}.
+Finally, we created more scenarios based on development dataset sizes of n∈{1000, 2500, 5000}.
 The minimum sample size (1000) was estimated using the sample size formula of Riley et al.,77 for a risk prediction model predicting the dual-outcome in scenario LN.
 A conservative estimate of RCS_adj2 equivalent to an RNagelkerke2 of 0.15 was used in the calculation, giving a minimum required sample size of 896.
 We therefore chose N = 1000 as the smallest sample size in the simulation.
-Code for this step is provided on GitHub.76
+Code for this step is provided on GitHub.76 This resulted in a total of 6*4*3 + 2*3 = 78 scenarios (note that for no residual correlation scenarios LN and HN we do not generate data using every DGM).
+The input parameters we have chosen to vary are based on the aims of the simulation.
+A censoring time was simulated from a survival distribution with an exponential hazard, and log hazard ratios of 0.1 for both X1 and X2.
+The rate was chosen to target 5% of the evets to be censored in the lower marginal risk scenarios (see Appendix S1 for exact values).

+When interpreting the results, it is important to note that for a given DGM, each misspecified model may be a different ‘distance’ away from the model used to generate the data.
+If two models are very dissimilar, we would expect poor performance for either of these models when the other is used for the DGM.
+If a given model has very poor performance across a range of the DGMs, it is likely quite ‘far’ from all the other model structures, and will be deemed sensitive to model misspecification.

 Estimands and other targets

-Our estimand of interest was the joint risk of developing outcome A and B, prior to time t: PA≤t, B≤tX.
+Our main estimand was the set of points PTA≤3653, TB≤3653X over all individuals in the validation cohort.
+This is the risk of developing outcome A and B, prior to time t=3653, which corresponds to 10-year risk (assuming an integer to be one day) in line with the clinical example.
+A further target of the simulation was to report on the discrimination of each model in the validation cohort.

 Methods

-Each of the methods outlined in section 2 was used to fit a multivariate time-to-event model to the simulated data to estimate PA≤t, B≤tX, as described in section 2.
-The estimated joint risk of A and B calculated by each method is hereto referred to as riskproduct (product of univariate models), riskd-o (dual-outcome model), riskcop-clay, riskcop-gum, riskcop-FGM (copula model assuming Clayton, Gumbel or FGM copulas), riskfrail-norm, riskfrail-gam (joint-frailty model assuming log-normal or gamma frailty distribution), riskmsm (multistate model).7876
+Each of the methods outlined in section 2 was used to estimate PTA≤t, TB≤tX, as described in section 2.
+The estimated risks of developing both A and B are hereto referred to as riskproduct (product of univariate models), riskd-o (dual-outcome model), riskcop-clay, riskcop-gum, riskcop-FGM (copula model assuming Clayton, Gumbel or FGM copulas), riskfrail-norm, riskfrail-gam (frailty model assuming log-normal or gamma frailty distribution), riskmsm (multistate model).

+The dual-outcome model was fitted using a Cox proportional hazards model given this is the most common approach in practice.
+It was therefore important to test its performance.
+Alternative parametric approaches could be used to remove reliance on the proportional hazards assumption, but will each have their own set of distributional assumptions.
+The frailty models were fitted using a Bayesian MCMC approach utilising the rstan package.78 A Weibull baseline hazard was assumed, but any distribution could be used.
+Code for this is available from our GitHub public repository.76 This approach was used as the likelihood was very flat and convergence issues were encountered when attempting to fit these models using maximum likelihood or expectation maximisation algorithms.

 Performance measures